 Cycling is a super accessible and easy outdoor sport for beginners.
 All you need is the right bicycle and the proper terrain to ride.
 Luckily, cycles of all kinds are widely available for extreme cycling, whether on the road or on mountain trails.

 Cycling is a great way to get started in extreme sports because you can start small and build up to more challenging versions.

-In the beginning, you’ll want to stick to cycling on roads and pavement.
+In the beginning, you’ll want to stick to a folding bike for cycling on roads and pavement.
 But once you’ve developed a bit more as a cyclist, you can move on to more difficult endeavors, such as mountain biking or cycling on other forms of rugged terrain.

 Sport climbing is another great activity that engages your whole body and can prepare you to take on more stressful and risky athletic endeavors in the future.
 It does require a bit of training, especially for climbing on naturally occurring surfaces.
 Luckily there are plenty of gyms these days equipped with artificial climbing walls and experienced staff who can show you the ropes.

 Suppose you’re interested in getting involved in mountain climbing or any other more extreme variety of sport climbing in the future.
 In that case, you should start by climbing on an artificial wall in a controlled environment under the supervision of an expert.

 Indoor climbing is the best way to learn the skills you need to move on to more extreme versions of this sport when you’re ready.

 If you’re more interested in water-based sporting activities, and especially if you live near the ocean, surfing might be just the suitable entry-level outdoor activity to prepare you for your future involvement in extreme sports.

 Surfing is popular in almost all parts of the world with coastal access, so it shouldn’t be a challenge to find an instructor who can teach you the basics.
 Then all you need is a board and the determination to accomplish your goals!